 Emails are marked as spam if both the sender’s and recipient’s email addresses are the same.

-Instead of using your free/personal email address, such as your Gmail or Yahoo address, use your company domain-specific email address to send emails.
+Instead of using your free or personal email address, such as your Gmail or Yahoo address, use your company domain-specific email address to send emails.

 Personalize your email content